National Research and Education Network

 Predictive maintenance — evaluating the condition of equipment by performing periodic or continuous (online) equipment condition monitoring — is now possible for enterprises.
 Using Internet of Things (IoT) devices and sensors, alongside digital management platforms, system components can be monitored remotely, while predictive algorithms allow enterprises to prevent machine failures and reduce traditionally-high maintenance costs.

 Huawei uses new technologies, including acoustic-, infrared-, and vibration-based sensors, to collect a machine’s data then monitor its working status.
 By constantly monitoring the machine during normal operations to accumulate big data, the application of statistical algorithms allows enterprises to predict and detect machine failures before they happen.
 And in many cases, when an equipment issue is found, it can be repaired in a way that minimizes impact on production.

-For vehicle maintenance, Huawei provides terminals that collect data at 250 kbit/s using CANBUS — Controller-Area Network BUS.
-The vehicle-specific terminals support wireless LTE data backhaul, and report vehicle locations using GPS.
+For vehicle maintenance, Huawei provides terminals that collect data at 250 kbit/s using Controller-Area Network BUS (CANBUS).
+The vehicle-specific terminals support wireless Long Term Evolution (LTE) data backhaul, and report vehicle locations using Global Positioning System (GPS).
 A rugged industrial design allows terminals to withstand high-vibration working environments — common at manufacturing sites.